 Beneath both of these developments is a more fundamental question: Do we need to reconsider how we view power and how that influences American policing?

 In his Sermon on the Mount, Jesus said that storms expose foundations – whether they are strongly built on the rock or perilously built on the sand.
 The year 2020 has been a storm unlike any in generations.
 What it may be revealing is the need for a greater understanding of – and trust in – the ways love can transform how we think about power and policing.

 A video of an interview with civil rights activist Diane Nash leaves a strong impression.
 One moment, she is applauded by the crowd gathered to watch.
 The next, she fairly excoriates them: Don’t applaud me if you’re not willing to embrace nonviolence yourself.

-In a recent interview for Vox, Black author Ta-Nehisi Coates suggests nonviolence is the gift of protesters to those in authority, showing a higher and more humane mode of action.
+In a recent interview on Vox, award-winning author Ta-Nehisi Coates takes the point further.
+Nonviolence is not about the protesters, really.
+It is the gift of the protesters to those in power, showing a higher and more humane mode of action.
 “The people who are called on to be nonviolent are the people with the ability to do the least amount of damage; whereas, we don’t call upon those who have the most power and actually can do the most damage.”

-Writes Professor Ibram X. Kendi on Twitter: “I love.
+Professor and author Ibram X. Kendi writes on Twitter: “I love.
 And because I love I resist.
 There have been many theories on what’s fueling the growing demonstrations against racism all over America, from small towns to large cities.
 Let me offer another one: Love.
 We love.”